PostHog/posthog.com/contents/docs/user-guides/feature-flags.md

 ### Querying data by A/B feature flag values

-With the latest version of our JS snippet, we send each feature flag's value as a separate property on every event.
-This makes it easy to use in filters and breakdowns in Insights queries, or however else you may choose to filter incoming events.
+With the latest version of our JS library, we send each feature flag's value as a separate property on every event.
+This means it can be used in filters and breakdowns in Insights queries or wherever else you may choose to filter incoming events.

 We send the event properties as `$feature/your-feature-name`, for example `$feature/checkout-button-color`.